craftcms/docs/docs/cloud/request-signing.md

 Request signing allows trusted systems to make programmatic requests to Craft Cloud without being treated like unsanctioned bot traffic.

-This is useful for automated systems like static site builds or CI/CD pipelines, which will often be identified (correctly!) as “bots” and be rate-limited more aggressively than browsers.
+This is useful for automated systems like static app builds or CI/CD pipelines, which will often be identified (correctly!) as “bots” and be rate-limited more aggressively than browsers.

 Each environment’s `$CRAFT_CLOUD_SIGNING_KEY` [system variable](environments.md#variables) is used as a shared secret when generating and validating signed requests.